-Adding our synthetic datasets for training can effectively address this issue and thereby provide better shape estimation.
-We achieved a much smaller Hausdorff distance (with syn. training) even only using single view.
-This is because our refinement framework is effectively deeper, aiming at not only the pose but also the shape estimation, which is much more challenging than the pose-only estimation.
+Adding my synthetic datasets for training can effectively address this issue and thereby provide better shape estimation.
+I achieved a much smaller Hausdorff distance (with syn. training) even only using single view.
+This is because my refinement framework is effectively deeper, aiming at not only the pose but also the shape estimation, which is much more challenging than the pose-only estimation.
 With the same method, multi-view inputs can further improve the accuracy of shape recovery compared to results using only one single-view image.

-6.2.
-Comparisons with Multi-View Methods
+2.6.2 Comparisons with Multi-View Methods

-Since other multi-view methods only estimate human poses but not the entire body mesh, we compare the pose estimation results to them in Human3.6M.
-As shown in Table 4, we achieved state-of-the-art performance even when camera calibration is unknown and no temporal information is provided.
+Since other multi-view methods only estimate human poses but not the entire body mesh, I compare the pose estimation results to them in Human3.6M.
+As shown in Table 2.4, I achieved state-of-the-art performance even when camera calibration is unknown and no temporal information is provided.
 As stated in Sec.
-6, unknown camera parameters result in a scaling difference to the ground-truth, so the joint error would be worse than what it actually is.
-After the Procrustes alignment that accounts for this effect, our method achieves the best MPJPE compared to other methods.
-Another potential source of the error is that our solution is constrained in a parametric subspace, while other methods output joint positions directly.
-In contrast, our method computes the entire human mesh in addition to joints and the result can be articulated and animated directly.
+2.6, unknown camera parameters result in a scaling difference to the ground-truth, so the joint error would be worse than what it actually is.
+After the Procrustes alignment that accounts for this effect, my method achieves the best MPJPE compared to other methods.
+Another potential source of the error is that my solution is constrained in a parametric subspace, while other methods output joint positions directly.
+In contrast, my method computes the entire human mesh in addition to joints and the result can be articulated and animated directly.